MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Service is the fundamental way Kubernetes represents load balancing.
 You requested Kubernetes to attach an external load balancer with a public IP address to your service so that others outside the cluster can access it.
 In GKE this kind of load balancer is a Network LoadBalancer.
 This is one of the managed load balancing services that compute engine makes available to VMs.
 GKE makes it easy to use it with containers.
 Everyone accessing the public IP will be routed to a pod behind the service.

 So, what is a service?
-A service group a set of pods together and provides a stable endpoint for them.
+A service groups a set of pods together and provides a stable endpoint for them.

 Why do you need a service?
 Why not just use the pod's IP address directly?
 Yes, but it would make a management problem.
 As deployments create and destroy pods, pods get their IP addresses, but those IP addresses don't remain stable over time.
 Services provide that stable endpoint you need.